devopslecturer/awmsc2022/README.md

     Slack is the preferred method of communication.
     If a demonstration is required use Slack, record the session and upload to the Slack channel.
-    No Slack communications between "<Time and Timezone>".
+    No Slack communications between "8 PM to 8 AM ".
     Raise a problem as soon as you see it.
     Respect each other and understand differences in knowledge.
     All team documents are to be created using Markdown language and shared on GitHub.